Voog/ecwid-voog-sync/README.md

 Every product category is a [elements page](http://www.voog.com/developers/api/resources/pages) in Voog.

-Some aditional attributes are stored to category page using [Voog custom data field](http://www.voog.com/developers/templating/javascripts/customdata):
+Some additional attributes are stored to category page using [Voog custom data field](http://www.voog.com/developers/templating/javascripts/customdata):

 * `is_category` - value `true`.
 * `external_category_id` - value is category id of the Ecwid.